Scaramovistk/Banking-API/README.md

      docker compose up banking-api
      ```

-   - The application will start a Tomcat server at `https://localhost:8443`.
+   - The server will start on port `8443`.

 ---